ebolotin6/Twitter_Sentiment_Analyzer/README.md

 ### Program Description -

-This program is designed to perform the experiment below (see experiment description).
-It performs data collection, cleaning, and sentiment analysis for the purposes of statistical analysis.
+The purpose of this program is to collect, clean, and perform sentiment analysis on Twitter data (tweets).

-* This program creates (NLTK) sentiment analysis using (self) collected and cleaned Twitter data.
+* Type of sentiment analysis performed:
+	* NLTK VADER
+	* TextBlob

 * Program consists of 3 files:
 	* **TwitterProgram.py** - core program
 	* **StreamTweets.py** - executes steps 1, 2
 	* **ProcessTweets.py** - executes steps 3, 4, 5

-### Experiment Description -
+### Example experiment -

-This program was designed to answer the following question:
+This program was originally designed to answer the following question:
 * Are people that talk about fitness happier than people that talk about media (tv, movies, youtube, etc.)?
 * This is an experiment in which we are comparing 2 different groups.

-### Example experiment -

 Consider 2 groups (example): people that tweet about fitness and people that tweet about media.
 To conduct the experiment, follow the steps below: